 How this came to be

 Several citizens approached Rivanna about providing this interim service concerned that composting services at the farmer’s market “had no home” during the winter months.
-So Rivanna’s Executive Director, Tom Frederick, brought the issue to the Rivanna board in December and they unanimously approved the 3-month initiative thereby increasing accessibility to composting in the Charlottesville and Albemarle area.
+So Rivanna’s Executive Director, Tom Frederick, brought the issue to the Rivanna board in December 2015 and they unanimously approved the 3-month initiative thereby increasing accessibility to composting in the Charlottesville and Albemarle area.
+Later in the year, the board voted to extend this program through December 2016.

 The National Resource Defense Council reports that up to 40% of the food produced in the US goes to waste.
 When food breaks down, methane, a potent greenhouse gas is produced.
 Therefore keeping food waste out of landfills is a step toward reducing methane gas.
 Additionally, food waste and other biodegradable waste can be “recycled” into many beneficial uses.
 In just six months’ time, food waste can transform into valuable compost for commercial and residential soil-amendments, top cover, soil remediation and many other beneficial uses.
 Compost also plays a key role in low impact development, stormwater management, and erosion control.
 N.O.P.E.
 Natural Organic Process Enterprise, a certified B corp of Richmond provides the pick-up service to Black Bear Composting, a certified commercial composting facility in Crimora, Virginia.
 For more information visit the City of Charlottesville composting page.